Maths

 Videeka P Verified Sherpa Tutor ✓

-Specialise in Mathematics Primary to GCSE, with 6 years of experience!
+Specialise in Mathematics GCSE, with 7 years of experience!

 Hi Everardo!